leadedge/Spout2/FFGL/Binaries/readme.txt

+FREEFRAMEGL

-“SpoutReceiver2.dll” and “SpoutSender2.dll” are 32bit FreeframeGL plugins that provide Spout output and Spout input for host applications that support FreeframeGL.
+“SpoutReceiver2.dll” and “SpoutSender2.dll” are 32bit FreeframeGL plugins that provide Spout output and input for host applications that support FreeframeGL.

+Spout Sender - Vers 3.020
+Spout Receiver - Vers 3.030

-They are not needed if Spout is integrated in the application itself.
+They are needed if Spout is not integrated in the application itself.

+The versions for Spout 2.006 include CPU texture sharing.

 The dlls must be copied into the plugin folder that has been defined for the the host application.